 Faculty : Computer Science and Information Technology Programs

-School : Program of Bioinformatics
+School : Program of Computer Networks and Cyber Security

-Prerequisit Course : PHY121
+Prerequisit Course : CNC312

 Credit Hours : 3.00